1. Why Would I Want Breast Reduction Surgery?

 4. When will I be able to see the results?

 You will appreciate the cosmetic results immediately after the surgery.
-The breasts will be rounder, smaller and lifted.
+The breasts will be rounder, smaller and lifted, particularly with breast reduction and lift.
 Many of my patients remark on the absence of their neck and back pain within days after the surgery.

 5. How Long Do the Results Last?

-Results of Breast reduction itself are permanent.
+The phases of breast reduction recovery.
+Results of Breast reduction itself are long-lasting.
 That means, in most patients, the volume of the breasts will stay more or less the same as long as the patient’s weight remains stable.
 However, the results of breast lift component of the surgery is less predictable.

 6. When can I return to work and exercise?